Tuition fee refund policy

 Lund University tuition fees

 You find the tuition fee cost for each particular programme or course on the respective programme descriptions.

-For other questions regarding payment of Lund University tuition fees, contact the Division of Finances at Lund University: tuitionfees [at] eken [dot] lu [dot] se.
+For other questions regarding payment of Lund University tuition fees, contact the Tuition Fee Office at Lund University: tuitionfees [at] eken [dot] lu [dot] se.

 Swedish Migration Agency